Lockheed Martin F-35 Lightning II: Australia

-Australia's first F-35, designated A35-001, was manufactured in 2014, with flight training provided through international Pilot Training Centre (PTC) at Luke Air Force Base in Arizona.
+Australia's first F-35, designated A35-001, was manufactured in 2014, with flight training provided through the international Pilot Training Center (PTC) at Luke Air Force Base in Arizona.
 The first two F-35s were unveiled to the Australian public on 3 March 2017 at the Avalon Airshow.
 By 2021, the Royal Australian Air Force had accepted 26 F-35As, with nine in the US and 17 operating at No 3 Squadron and No 2 Operational Conversion Unit at RAAF Base Williamtown.
 With 41 trained RAAF pilots and 225 trained technicians for maintenance, the fleet was declared ready to deploy on operations.
 It was originally expected that Australia would receive all 72 F-35s by 2023.
 Its final nine aircraft, which were the TR-3 version, arrived in Australia in December 2024.